-Events after the Balance Sheet date are those events, both favourable and unfavourable, that occur between the end of the reporting period and the date when the Statements are authorised for issue.
+Events after the Balance Sheet date are those events, both favourable and unfavourable, that occur between the end of the reporting period and the date when the Financial Statements are authorised for issue.
 There are two types of events:

-- Adjusting events those that provide evidence of conditions that existed at the end of the reporting period, and the Statement are adjusted to reflect such events; and - Non-adjusting events those that are indicative of conditions that arose after the reporting period, and the Statements are not adjusted.
+- Adjusting events: those that provide evidence of conditions that existed at the end of the reporting period, and the Financial Statements are adjusted to reflect such events; and - Non-adjusting events: those that are indicative of conditions that arose after the reporting period, and for which the Financial Statements are not adjusted.
 Where a category of events would have a material effect, disclosure is made in the notes of the nature of the event and its estimated financial effect.